 - Inclusion of a schedule of activities, completion date of project, etc.

 - Inclusion of a detailed budget, itemizing proposed expenditure of funds.
-It is a requirement that the budget be reviewed by the Executive Assistant prior to submission.
+It is a requirement that the budget be reviewed by the Senior Financial Officer prior to submission.

 - Feasibility in terms of budget, schedule, personnel, and technical content.

-- The value/benefit/recognition expected to accrue to students, staff, the Faculty, the University etc.
+- The value/benefit/recognition expected to accrue to students, staff, the College, the University, etc.

 - How findings will be disseminated.

-- Project proposals which may involve significant impact on the Faculty of Nursing such as potantial changes to curriculum approaches and physical space within the faculty need to be vetted through the appropriate administrative person prior to coming to the Endowment Committee for funding.
+- Project proposals which may involve significant impact on the College of Nursing, such as potential changes to curriculum approaches and physical space within the College need to be vetted through the appropriate administrative person prior to coming to the Endowment Committee for funding.

-- Project proposals which involve teaching and learning resources must first be submitted to the UGP Quality Assurance and Governance Committee.
+- Project proposals which involve teaching and learning resources must first be submitted to either the Undergraduate or Graduate Curriculum Governance and Quality Assurance Committee for support prior to being submitted to the Endowment Fund Advisory Committee for consideration.

 - The need for the project.